titumozammel/operational-silence-framework/README.md

 - Sustainable Capacity
 - Sustainable Execution Capacity

+Together, these indicators provide executives with ongoing visibility into organizational progress toward Operational Silence and Sustainable Execution.

-The **Operational Silence Index (OSI)** provides the primary measurement of how effectively an organization has reduced recurring Operational Noise and protected Human Energy for planned, value-creating activities.
+The **Operational Silence Index (OSI)** serves as the primary indicator of Operational Silence, measuring how effectively an organization protects execution capacity from recurring Operational Noise.

-Together, these indicators provide governance visibility into whether Operational Silence is strengthening the organization's ability to:

-- Reduce Operational Noise
-- Recover Human Energy
-- Develop organizational capability
-- Expand Sustainable Execution Capacity
-- Create Sustainable Business Value

 Through continuous measurement, review, and improvement, KPI Governance ensures that Operational Silence becomes a sustained organizational operating capability.